-The livestock chairs work with other researchers and livestock producers to develop new knowledge and technologies.
-This supports a stronger beef value chain and a sustainable livestock sector that will continue to contribute significantly to the provincial economy.
+The Ministry of Agriculture has three SRP chairs that work towards improving the livestock industry.
+The chairs work with other researchers and livestock producers to develop new knowledge and technologies.
+This supports a stronger beef value chain and a resilient livestock sector that will continue to contribute significantly to the provincial economy.

-The four SRP Chairs in the Livestock Development theme are:
+The three SRP Chairs in the Livestock Development theme are:

 Forage Crop Breeding – Dr. Bill Biligetu – Program Framework

-- Goal - To develop and make available improved high-yielding and high-quality forage crop cultivars which will reduce the cost of production for producers, thus increasing economic returns.
+- To develop and release improved high-yielding and high-quality forage crop cultivars which will reduce the cost of production for producers, thus increasing economic returns.

 Cow-Calf and Forage Systems – Dr. Bart Lardner - Program Framework

-- Goal -To enable the development and adoption of research technologies developed in Saskatchewan and worldwide that optimize productivity, intensification and efficiency of the cow-calf pair ultimately increasing the economic return to producers
+- Develop and encourage adoption of research technologies from Saskatchewan and worldwide that optimize productivity, intensification and efficiency of the cow-calf pair ultimately increasing the economic return to producers.